introgreek/introgreek.github.io/docs/04-textbook/02-exam-2/dependent-clauses-and-relative-clauses.md

 we would be left wondering, what happened when the sun set?
 The idea is incomplete, and we need the context of the **main or independent clause**, "we ate dinner", to form a full sentence.
 The dependent clause answers a question posed by the main clause or some element of the main clause, like "when did it happen?" or "which noun are we talking about?"

-This unit will discuss two specific kinds of subordinate / dependent clause in Greek: a **temporal clause** indicates *when* the action of a main verb occurs, and the **relative clause** functions adjectivally to give us more information about a noun, answering the question "which noun specifically are we discussing?"
+This unit will discuss two specific kinds of subordinate / dependent clauses in Greek: a **temporal clause** indicates *when* the action of a main verb occurs, and the **relative clause** functions adjectivally to give us more information about a noun, answering the question "which noun specifically are we discussing?"

 ***